Understanding Societal Stereotypes And How They Can Be Harmful

 Getty/AnnaStills

 Stereotypes can have wide-ranging and far-reaching adverse effects.
-Stereotypes can put limitations on individuals, fuel discrimination and violence, and create and perpetuate inequality.
+Stereotypes can put limitations on individuals, fuel discrimination and violence, and create and perpetuate inequality for minorities and members of many social groups.

 By perpetuating biases and hindering progress toward equality and social cohesion, stereotypes can have detrimental effects on both individuals and society overall.
 While some stereotypes may appear harmless at face value, concepts that fail to recognize the multifaceted nature of human beings may have more negative consequences.
 Research has found that even seemingly “positive” stereotypes can have harmful effects.